-Based on what a good company is made of, the short answer is "YES".
+Based on what a good company is made of, the short answer is a resounding "YES".
 But you should make your own due diligence as far as valuation is concerned, since value creation is not the same as total shareholder´s return.
 Here is a short summary of what we think of Docusign:

 The quality of Docusign´s business

 - It has enormous value creation drivers.
 Scroll down for the details.

 - It has decent risk management and value creation track records.

 - Its management seems to have enough grit (mix of passion and perseverance).

 - Smart(er) Money (Insiders and/or Hedge Funds) is not buying in the past quarter.

 We think valuation should be a personal exercise, and not be trusted as-is.
 The following summary should serve as directional information only.

 - According to GuruFocus Fair Value model, it is Significantly Undervalued.

 - Analysts´ mean target price is 66.34 USD.